Customer Data Platform Uses Cases: B2C & B2B

 We see at least three stages in the process of successfully introducing marketing technology where they are of crucial importance.

-Articulate and Document Use Cases
+Stage 1) Articulate & Document Use Cases

-First by going through the discipline of articulating and documenting use cases a business can clarify exactly what they want this nebulous item, a marketing system, to actually do.
+First, by going through the discipline of articulating and documenting use cases a business can clarify exactly what they want this nebulous item, a marketing system, to actually do.

-It provides a non-techy way for the requirements to be mapped out so that the user community can articulate step by step what both it and the system are expected to do, and what the outputs should look like.
+It provides a non-techy way for the requirements to be mapped out so that the user community can articulate step by step what both it and the system are expected to do and what the outputs should look like.

-It also allows for consideration of time.
-When and how quickly should processing happen including volume.
+It also allows for consideration of time – when and how quickly processing should happen, including volume.
 Thus, allowing the system providers to get a handle on whether for instance they are dealing with ten thousand or a million customers.

-Given that nowadays almost all martech is purchased off-the-shelf rather than being built inhouse, the combined use cases can help start the process of vendor selection.
 Rather than being told a long list of the glossy features that can be delivered by the martech salesperson, most of which you don’t want in the first place, the company can factually check whether the system being proposed can actually do what you require.

-Develop the Business Case
+Stage 2) Develop the Business Case

-Next, the use cases can feed directly into developing the business case.
-If for instance you are going to be able to do A that you couldn’t do before, how much customer value are you going to be able to generate compared to where you are now.
-Or alternatively how much staff time will be saved using the new tool to deliver B more quickly?
+If, for instance, you are going to be able to do ‘A’ that you couldn’t do before, how much customer value are you going to be able to generate compared to where you are now?

 We find that business cases for martech generally span across four key areas: